arangodb/guesser/README.md

 ## Authors

-This article and the corresponding code base was written by Max Neunhöffer [neunhoef](https://github.com/neunhoef) and Andreas Streichardt [m0ppers](https://github.com/m0ppers).
+This tutorial and the corresponding code base was written by Max Neunhöffer [neunhoef](https://github.com/neunhoef) and Andreas Streichardt [m0ppers](https://github.com/m0ppers).